dianixn/Interpolation-ResNet/README.md

 Low complexity residual convolutional neural network for channel estimation

 Conpared with the ReEsNet from the repo Residual_CNN, it has slightly improved performance and the number of parameters is reduced by 82% (when pruning is not applied).
-I use the neural network for both time interpolation and frequency interpolation, and for denoising.